oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 7: Set Features

-Features are a set of optional application capabilities in Oracle APEX that you can include in your new application.
+Features are a set of optional application capabilities in Oracle APEX that you can include in your new Application.
 Access Control enables role-based user authorization with a single click.

 1. Under **Features** section, check **Install Progressive Web App** and **Access Control**.